 FIR simply stands for Fairway in Regulation.

-Its definition is straightforward: a FIR is recorded when your tee shot on a par 4 or a par 5 comes to rest on the fairway.
+Its definition is straightforward: an FIR is recorded when your tee shot on a par 4 or a par 5 comes to rest on the fairway.
 That's it.
 It’s a simple "yes" or "no" measurement.
-Whether your ball sits perfectly in the middle or just barely catches the short grass on the edge, it counts as a FIR.
+Whether your ball sits perfectly in the middle or just barely catches the short grass on the edge, it counts as an FIR.
 If your ball ends up in the first cut off the grass on the fairway, in a bunker, behind a tree, or in the water, it is not a fairway in regulation.

 The term “in regulation” means you’ve successfully completed the first part of a given hole as it’s designed to be played.
 On a par 4 or par 5, designers view this part of the hole as a starting point.
-By hitting that fairway, your golf game from that point forward become infinitely simpler, as the margin for error is far greater than it would've been from a much worse position.
+By hitting that fairway, your golf game from that point forward becomes infinitely simpler, as the margin for error is far greater than it would've been from a much worse position.

 What about Par 3's?